Syllabus for Math 123 (Introduction to

 a computer

-account on the college network in order to access to the SPSS statistical
+account on the college network in order to access the SPSS statistical package

 Course Links